drewhoskins/batch-orchestra/python/README.md

 Some things to keep an eye on/ that I want to tackle before the initial release

 * Should pass cursors as raw rather than str?
-* Is BatchOrchestratorEncodingPayloadConverter using modern best practices, and will it interfere with non-batch workflows running on the same workflow?
 * Harmonize with python-sdk and python best practices.
 (What did I miss?)